John Russell Stothard: Awards and memberships

-Stothard’s multidisciplinary studies on Zanzibar, provided groundwork for subsequent international efforts towards elimination strategies in urogenital schistosomiasis.
+Stothard's multidisciplinary studies on Zanzibar, provided groundwork for subsequent international efforts towards elimination strategies in urogenital schistosomiasis.
 This work gained him the Bicentenary Medal of the Linnean Society of London in 2004.

 In April 2019, Stothard was again honoured with the 2019 C.A.
 Wright Memorial Medal of the British Society for Parasitology for outstanding contribution to parasitology over more than twenty years.
 Stothard is the co-editor of two peer-reviewed scientific journals, Advances in Parasitology and Parasitology and a regular reviewer for a range of other peer-reviewed scientific journals.

-Between 2004-2010 he was elected as honorary scientific secretary and executive board member at the Royal Society for Tropical Medicine and Hygiene.
-Following completion of this appointment, he was elected to Honorary General Secretary of the British Society for Parasitology between 2011-2016.
+Between 2004 and 2010 he was elected as honorary scientific secretary and executive board member at the Royal Society for Tropical Medicine and Hygiene.
+Following completion of this appointment, he was elected to Honorary General Secretary of the British Society for Parasitology between 2011 and 2016.
 He remains an ordinary member of both societies.